denki-kurage/md-table-editor-with-block-editor/src/kurage/document/readme.md

 It allows you to do all the editing of Markdown tables, such as adding, deleting, and moving columns and rows, and aligning and shaping text.

-Currently, source code highlighting has not been implemented, and it will take some time.
-For now, it is only used for table editing.

 ## How to use